OliverLysa/observatory-data-prep/README.md

 ## Updates

 The observatory has been designed to incorporate new data as it becomes available to help with trend assessment, monitoring and evaluation.
 On the dashboard front-end, this is achieved with scheduled content updates via Contentful.
 On the back-end, this is achieved through automated R and Python scripts for data extraction and processing, followed by automated PostgreSQL scripts for data storage.
 In R, we use the package 'cronR' to execute cronjobs in the MacOS environment, with a daily re-run schedule.
-Imported data undergoes a structure validation and content validation check to reduce risk of build failure.
+Imported data undergoes a structure validation and content validation check to reduce risk of build failure on the front-end.

 # Folder and file descriptions